Albert Kuhn: Early life, family and education

 Kuhn was born in Waukesha, Wisconsin in 1860.
 Kuhn's parents were Henry Kuhn and Soloma Wellauer, both from Switzerland.
 There were German ancestors on both sides of the family, and Kuhn's father also had French roots.
 Henry Kuhn left home at 14 years old, lived for some time in France, and later emigrated to America, settling in Wisconsin and becoming a "prosperous farmer."
 Soloma Kuhn emigrated to America in her youth.

 Soon after Albert Kuhn's birth, the family moved to Oshkosh, Wisconsin, where Kuhn grew up living on a family farm.
 He went to the State Normal School of Oshkosh (later the University of Wisconsin-Oshkosh.
 Later, he learned telegraphy while living and teaching in Dale, Wisconsin for a year.

 Career

 Early positions

 Teaching in Dale was Kuhn's first job.
 He taught for a year, learning telegraphy in the meantime.
 After his teaching term was over, he went to Chicago and became an operator for Western Union.
-His next position was of a railroad operator and agent in Fridley, Minnesota, for the St. Paul, Minneapolis and Manitoba Railroad (later reorganized as the Saint Paul and Pacific Railroad and then the Great Northern Railway).
+His next position was as a railroad operator and agent in Fridley, Minnesota, for the St. Paul, Minneapolis and Manitoba Railroad (later reorganized as the Saint Paul and Pacific Railroad and then the Great Northern Railway).
 In 1881, Kuhn became an agent for the Northern Pacific Railway in Medora, North Dakota.